AlanPeng0897/Defend_MI/README.md

         ```

 - VMI
-To run this code, you need ~38G of memory for data loading, the attacking of 20 identities takes ~20 hours on a TiTAN-V GPU (12G).
+To run this code, you need ~38G of memory for data loading.
+The attacking of 20 identities takes ~20 hours on a TiTAN-V GPU (12G).
     - Data (CelebA)
         ```
         # create a link to CelebA